Remembering Bill Josey Sr.

 During World War II, Bill served as an officer in the US Navy, commanding a Patrol Torpedo boat in the Pacific theater.
 Returning from active duty in 1946, he married Marie in Miami, and on completion of his military service, the couple relocated to Bill's native Houston.
 Their first child, Bill Jr., was born in 1947, and in 1948 the young family moved to Galveston, where Bill Sr. attended The University of Texas Medical School.
 His medical education was permanently interrupted when he was bedridden for weeks by mumps, which he contracted from Bill Jr., so the family moved back to Houston.
 There, Bill Sr. opened a solo psychology practice catering to the booming post-war industrial complex – chemical and oil companies, in particular – along the Texas Gulf Coast, that were caught up in the 1950s Red Scare and that, out of fear of widespread infiltration of communists into U.S. businesses, engaged Bill to screen potential employees with a battery of personality and occupational tests.
 By 1958, the Red Scare had subsided and the previous high demand for the services of industrial psychologists had waned.

-So the Josey family, which by then had grown to four children, moved to Austin in 1959, where Bill began a series of career changes that led to work in radio ad sales and, eventually, to the position of station manager of KAZZ-FM, where Bill Jr. was employed as a deejay during his first semester in college.
+So the Josey family, which by then had grown to four children, moved to Austin in 1959, where Bill began a series of career changes that led to work in radio ad sales and, in 1965, to the position of station manager of KAZZ-FM, where Bill Jr. was employed as a deejay during his first semester in college.
 In '66, Bill Sr. encouraged son Jack, then 13, to become the youngest working deejay in Texas radio, beginning Jack's long career as a prominent Central Texas radio personality and entrepreneur.

 Sonosong composer Herman M. Nelson